robergwillian/dynamicForms/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-The app gets its initial form config and values from the API.
+The app gets its initial form config and values from the API throught getServerSideProps.

 You can edit the field values and save them ( This will send a post request to the API and overwrite the original data.json file in the backend)